RenatoCesarF/back-to-pixels/posts/default-images-and-our-images-architecture.md

 ---
-title: 'Default Images And Our images Architecture'
+title: 'Default Images And Our Images Architecture'
 date: '02/01/2022'
 author: 'renato'
 cover_image: 'dobro'
-excerpt: "How I made our first default images and How does this system work behind the beauty"
+excerpt: "How I made our first default images and How does this system work behind the beauty.
+I took the opportunity to explain how our posts architecture works and how we store images"
 code_language: 'javascript'
 categories: [BLOG, DESIGN, PROGRAMMING, ARCHITECTURE]
 code_theme: 'dracula'